110782829/moomoo-chatgpt-trader/README.md

 - Connect to the moomoo API via a local OpenD gateway.
 - Execute a configurable trading strategy (starting with simple moving-average crossovers).
-- Expose a web-based UI for adjusting strategy parameters (e.g., moving-average windows, position sizing, stop-loss).
+- Expose a desktop UI for adjusting strategy parameters (e.g., moving-average windows, position sizing, stop-loss).
 - Provide natural-language commands to adjust settings (e.g., "only trade between 9:30 and noon", "tighten stop to 2%").
 - Later, allow the bot to learn and mimic a user's trading style from past trade history (stored locally).